TimHopg/obsidian/Git Commands.md

 `git checkout NAME` - switches to `NAME` branch
 `git checkout -b NAME` - creates and switches to `NAME` branch in one command `git push -u origin NAME` - pushes the new branch to the remote repo

+`git fetch` - if newly created branches are not appearing, `fetch` updates local references
 #### Git Commands
 `git rm --cached <file_name>` - Removes from git repo but leaves on disk (previously committed) `git init` - initialise new repo